 Sometimes, going off of your usual path will set off that rusted alarm clock inside your head – to wake you up from sleeping your way through life and to see life beyond the backyard of the place you are currently living in.
-Sometimes, walking in someone else’s track is a needed reminder that there is so much in this world that needs to be explored and understand.
+Sometimes, walking in someone else’s track is a needed reminder that there is so much in this world that needs to be explored and understood.
 Sometimes, the courage to let luck run its wonder is what invites lucks in.
-And sometimes, meeting those who seem so out of your usual circle is just that very ingredient you need to better your food that you might think is already good.
+And sometimes, meeting those who seem so out of your usual circle is just that the ingredient you need to better your food that you might think is already good.

 It’s never easy going out of the comfort of the known paths or set your foot to the wonder of world that just look bluntly uncertain and somehow cruel – especially for someone such as myself who is always secretly scared to introduce myself to someone foreign or face rejections from, well, really, anyone at all.
 But sometimes, it’s the mere courage and an extra push from a good friend to confront those irrational fears that would let you taste a different kind of life – or journey.